IuvenisSapiens/VoxCPM/README.md

     prompt_text=None,          # optional: reference text
-    cfg_value=2.0,             # LM guidance on LocDiT, higher for better adherence to the prompt, but maybe worse inference_timesteps=10,   # LocDiT inference timesteps, higher for better result, lower for fast speed normalize=True,           # enable external TN tool, but will disable native raw text support denoise=True,             # enable external Denoise tool, but it may cause some distortion and restrict the sampling rate to 16kHz retry_badcase=True,        # enable retrying mode for some bad cases (unstoppable) retry_badcase_max_times=3,  # maximum retrying times
+    cfg_value=2.0,             # LM guidance on LocDiT, higher for better adherence to the prompt, but maybe worse inference_timesteps=10,   # LocDiT inference timesteps, higher for better result, lower for fast speed normalize=False,           # enable external TN tool, but will disable native raw text support denoise=False,             # enable external Denoise tool, but it may cause some distortion and restrict the sampling rate to 16kHz retry_badcase=True,        # enable retrying mode for some bad cases (unstoppable) retry_badcase_max_times=3,  # maximum retrying times
     retry_badcase_ratio_threshold=6.0, # maximum length restriction for bad case detection (simple but effective), it could be adjusted for slow pace speech